paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-126-equal-opportunity-for-individuals-with-disabilities.md

 **(d) Medical examinations and inquiries**

-(1) **In general** — The prohibition against discrimination as referred to in subsection (a) of this section shall include medical examinations and inquiries.
+(1) **In general** — The prohibition against discrimination as referred to in subsection (a) shall include medical examinations and inquiries.

 (2) **Preemployment**